ETL vs. ELT: A Detailed Comparison

 • Easier to manage your data storage costs, since data is transformed and filtered before it’s loaded into your data warehouse.
 You don’t pay for data that you don’t store: duplicates, bad data, and anything else excluded by your initial criteria.

 • Supports your data privacy and compliance goals in alignment with GDPR, CCPA, HIPAA, and similar regulations.
-Within ETL processes, sensitive data are masked or encrypted during the transformation stage.
+Within ETL processes, sensitive data is masked or encrypted during the transformation stage.

 • Safe, simple, straightforward way to transform and load data over time.